 Northern lights visible in February 2016

-This low light level image is from the VIIRS instrument on the NOAA/NASA Suomi-NPP satellite (polar-orbiter) taken at 01:51 GMT this morning.
+This low light level image is from the VIIRS instrument on the NOAA/NASA Suomi-NPP satellite (polar-orbiter) taken at 01:51 UTC on this February morning.
 It shows the Aurora to the North of the Faeroe Islands and over Scandinavia.
 Oil rig flares can be seen in the North Sea.
 City and road lights show up in populated areas.

 USA Snow Blizzard of January 2016